maxzheng/great-life-guide/README.md

 Love
 ----

 Love is the most powerful emotion that drives passion.
 Love as many and as much as you can.
 It feels good and makes life more enjoyable for you and others.
-Careful to not mistake it with obsession, or let it cloud your judgements.
+Careful to not mistake it with obsession, or let it cloud your judgments.
 True love requires compassion.

 Meditation
 ----------